ratiw/vuetable-2-tutorial/doc/lesson-11.md

 Special fields are predefined field for specific purpose and their names are always started with double underscore characters `__`.

-There are 4 special fields currently defined in Vuetable.
+There are 5 special fields currently defined in Vuetable.

 - `__sequence`
 - `__handle`
 - `__checkbox`
 - `__component`
+- `__slot`

 To use any of these special fields, you just define another field in the `fields` prop and use the special field as the name of the field.